AI Policy – United States

 US President Donald Trump issued an Executive Order launching the American AI Initiative on February 11, 2019.
 The Executive Order explained that the Federal Government plays an important role not only in facilitating AI R&D, but also in promoting trust, training people for a changing workforce, and protecting national interests, security, and values.
 And while the Executive Order emphasizes American leadership in AI, it is stressed that this requires enhancing collaboration with foreign partners and allies.

 The heads of each agency are requested to increase focus on and budget for AI into the next Fiscal Year, and every year thereafter.
 They are also required to communicate their plans to achieve this prioritization to the OMB Director and the OSTP Director each fiscal year through the Networking and Information Technology Research and Development (NITRD) Program.
 Each agency will also be tasked with developing regulatory and non-regulatory approaches to guide AI development and use, following the release of a memorandum expected 180 days following the Executive Order.
-Moreover, the Director of the National Institute of Standards and Technology (NIST,) is tasked with creating a plan for Federal engagement in the development of technical standards to support reliable, robust, and trustworthy AI systems.
+Moreover, the Director of the National Institute of Standards and Technology (NIST), is tasked with creating a plan for Federal engagement in the development of technical standards to support reliable, robust, and trustworthy AI systems.
+NIST put out a Request for Information on the topic in May 2019, and the comments that were received can be viewed here.

-The day after the Executive Order was released, the US Department of Defense followed up with its own Artificial Intelligence Strategy.
+The day after the Executive Order was released, the US Department of Defense followed up with the release of an unclassified summary of its own Artificial Intelligence Strategy.

 Federal Funding Landscape